-Dr Mike Weale of Kings College London and I have spent some considerable time debating whether or not (and if so – to what degree) Matthew’s various comparisons of artificial selection (in terms of humans cognitively breeding by way of selective breeding – animals and plants under protective culture to suit their own needs) with natural selection (the ‘natural process of selection’ in the wild where the most circumstance suited varieties are selected by nature to survive in the wild) is an analogy.
+Dr Mike Weale of Kings College London and I have spent some considerable time debating whether or not (and if so – to what degree) Matthew’s various comparisons of artificial selection (in terms of humans cognitively breeding by way of selective breeding – animals and plants under protective culture to suit their own needs) with natural selection (the ‘natural process of selection’ in the wild where the most circumstance suited varieties are selected by nature to survive in the wild) is an analogy, because according to dictionary definitions the term "analogy" is not limited to comparisons of similarities but includes analogies of differences.
 The debate was settled on 14th April 2015 on the Patrick Matthew Project.

 Essentially, it was agreed that there are actually two main artificial and natural selection analogies that were used in the 19th century by those writing at the cutting edge about the discovery of natural selection.

 This is a new understanding in the story of the discovery of natural selection.